sharbov/open-cli/README.md

 OpenCLI
 =========
-Generate a command line interface based on OpenAPI Specification.
+A CLI for every service which exposes a OpenAPI (Swagger) specification endpoint.

 From the OpenAPI Specification project: